 Fire safety is an important issue.
-With 284 fire-related fatalities and 620,000 incidents attended by the Fire & Rescue Services within the last year, it’s essential businesses and organisations take the necessary precautions and have the right protection in place.
+With 279 fire-related fatalities and 628,764 incidents attended by Fire and Rescue Services in the last year, it’s essential businesses and organisations take the necessary precautions and have the right protection in place.
 Passive fire protection plays a crucial role in containing and slowing down the spread of fire, providing invaluable time for safe evacuation.
 In this blog post, we will explore concrete examples of passive fire protection, illustrating how these measures contribute to creating safer and more resilient structures.
+These measures are often legally required following fire risk assessments to ensure every vulnerability within a property is addressed.

 Penetrations through walls and floors for pipes, cables, and ducts can provide a pathway for fire and smoke to travel.
-Passive fire protection includes the installation of firestops and penetration seals, which are designed to seal these openings and prevent the spread of flames and smoke.
+Passive fire protection includes the installation of fire stops and penetration seals, which are designed to seal these openings and prevent the spread of flames and smoke.
+Professional fire stopping and sealing ensures that even the smallest gaps around utility services are filled with fire-rated materials.
 By effectively sealing these penetrations, the integrity of the building’s fire compartmentation is maintained.

 Windows and glass doors, if not properly protected, can pose a vulnerability in the face of a fire.
 Fire-resistant glazing is a passive fire protection measure that involves treating windows and glass surfaces with materials that maintain their integrity during a fire.
 This prevents the penetration of flames and smoke through these openings, contributing to a safer evacuation route and thus better fire safety.